Description

 Which means for our asset as example:

-• During the last 3 years, the average time in days below previous high water mark is 186 days, which is larger, thus worse than the value of 179 days from the benchmark.
+• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 267 days is higher, thus worse.

 Performance (YTD)